 So your best laptop for music production would be lightweight whilst also rocking a good battery capacity, as you could be away from mains power for longer periods at a time.

 It's easy to see why a good all-round laptop can fetch a premium price tag, but, as with anything from the best samplers and studio monitors to home studio mixers, you get what you pay for, so it's always wise to get the best you can afford, rather than skimping and regretting your purchase later (often quicker than you thought).
 Our price comparison software will come in handy here.
-Next to each product entry below we've found the best deals online right now to save you having to shop around.
+Next to each product entry on this guide our price widgets will display the best deals online right now to save you shopping around.

 We won’t be focussing on various legacy ins and outs, such as the number of USB sockets, or lack of, for your audio interface, and so on.
 With vast swathes of USB hub and docking options available, your hunger for I/O can be sated in such dongles and peripherals.
 So here we're talking sheer capability for music-making.
 For example, can your portable rig cope with large multitrack sessions, running handfuls of plugins and MIDI instruments?
 Let's take a closer look...

 - Our pick of the best PCs for music production

 - Or try the best budget laptops for music production